35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 description: New viability assessment shows £13.51m profit
 date: 2024-11-28T09:15:39.596Z
 ---
 Notting Hill Genesis' (NHG) [second attempt at getting full planning permission](https://www.35percent.org/posts/aylesbury-phase-2b-notting-hill-genesis-try-again/) for the Phase 2B of the Aylesbury regeneration stands to make a £13.51m profit.
-This is according to an viability assessment submitted by NHG in support of an updated planning application
+This is according to an viability assessment submitted by NHG in support of their updated planning application.
+NHG's first attempt was approved by Southwark's planning committee in January 2023,, but made no further progress, after getting entangled in a successful  High Court challenge by local resident and campaigner Aysen Dennis.

+NHG's updated application takes account of a new requirements for a second staircase in tall buildings and other new safety measures.
+There will be an additional floor on seven of the eleven buildings, which will be between five and ten storeys, with one tower of 26 storeys.
+The number of homes will increase from 614 to 640, with an increase in the number of social rented homes (163 to 173) and of intermediate part-buy/part-let homes (82 to 89).
+The number of private homes has been increased to 378 from 369.

+The assessment says that the scheme looks to make a 5.22% profit on

 #### £0 for the land, but still not financially viable